harshavardhan-patil/dont-bet-on-sports/README.md

 **Consideration for Weighted Averages**
 1. Since different teams can play different number of games leading upto a matchup, we will convert each stat to per game.
-2. Weights $w$ would be assigned per season where *n* is the current season such that: $$ w_n > w_{n-1} >> w_{n-2}...$$
+2. Weights $w$ would be assigned per season where *n* is the current season such that: $$w_n > w_{n-1} >> w_{n-2}...$$
 3. The weather conditions will have to be estimated per stadium based on time of year and so on.
 We will start off with a simple average of all matches hosted at that specific stadium for now.

 # Modeling and Results
-Three models were tested for regressing $r\_spread$.
+Three models were tested for regressing $r\\_spread$.
 1. Random Forests
 2. Support Vectors
 3. Gradient Boosted Trees
 ## Considering Vegas' Spread
 PFR stores Vegas' spread, over/under and moneylines for past and upcoming games as well.
 Do we include these as predictor variables in our predictions?<br>
 <img src='reports/figures/vegas_spread_error.png' alt='Vegas Spread Error'/>
 Including the Vegas' spread would have benefits of building our model on top of Vegas' own research.
 Vegas' spread is also often the strongest indicator for outright prediction of winning team.
 On the other hand we are explicitly trying to finds cases where Vegas' spread is wrong.
-So I compared models both with and without Vegas' spread to measure how our prediction of $r\_spread$ is affected by it.<br>
+So I compared models both with and without Vegas' spread to measure how our prediction of $r\\_spread$ is affected by it.<br>

 ### Without Vegas Spread
 <img src='reports/figures/Random Forests_rspread_error_wo.png' alt='Random Forests Spread Error wo Vegas'/>